realliance/libmahjong/docs/TileNotation.md

 # Shorthand Tile Notation

-The following tile notation is used by `Mahjong::HandFromNotation` to produce a list of tiles from a given string.
-This string is made up of any number of sets of tiles, which `Mahjong::HandFromNotation` will expand into a corresponding list.
+The following tile notation is used by `mahjong::HandFromNotation` to produce a list of tiles from a given string.
+This string is made up of any number of sets of tiles, which `mahjong::HandFromNotation` will expand into a corresponding list.

 A given set of tiles (a set being any number of tiles greater than 1) is defined by digits followed by a suit character.
 All digits within that set are translated to the corresponding numbered tile with the given set suit.
 Red Fives corresponds to the digit `0`.